Shippable/docs/sources/deploy/amazon-ecs-state-env-vars.md

 Now your task definition is using the latest image tag, and you can update your ECS service to use it.

 All resources have environment variables like this.
-We've documented the list of possibilities here.
-[TODO: add link to reference]
+We've documented the list of possibilities [in our references section](../reference/job-runcli).

 ### Resource State Management